Efex16/FARM-Stack-Course-master/README.md

 <h1>FARM-Stack-Course</h1>

-This is the FARM Stack course, where we are going to build an application from scratch using FASTAPI, React and mongoDB
+This is the FARM Stack project, where we are going to build an application from scratch using FASTAPI, React and mongoDB
 ----------------------------------------------------------
 <br/>
 FARM stands for FastAPI - React - MongoDB.